Miniature Events, Museums and Websites

 The Art Institute of Chicago, Chicago, Illinois, has a collection of miniatures from Narcissa Niblack Thorne (1882-1966).
 Narcissa Niblack Thorne, aka Mrs. James Ward Thorne, is a famous philanthropist and patroness of the arts.
 She first began collecting miniatures as a child.
 Apparently, her uncle, Rear Admiral Niblack, sent young Narcissa, miniatures he found during his travels.
 This piqued her lifelong interest in miniatures.

 A list of miniature shows can be found here.
 Note, many planned shows have been canceled or rescheduled due to COVID19.
-A couple of events of note are:
+A couple of events you may to consider in 2022 are:

 Denver Museum of Miniatures, Dolls, and Toys – Holds shows in the fall.
-There was one on September 8-12, 2021.
 Visit dmmdt.org

 I attended this miniature show back in the 1990s.
 During one of the excellent workshops, I made my first room box display and miniature toys.